 Each billing cycle, you will be charged once for each unique user provisioned to an Atlassian Access-supported product (Jira Software, Jira Service Management, Confluence, Trello, Bitbucket, etc.) no matter how many products they use.
 This means if Jane has access to Jira Software, Confluence, and Bitbucket, she’ll only count once toward your Atlassian Access licensing cost.
-If John has access to Trello-only, and is subject to your Atlassian Access SSO policy, he will also count once toward your Atlassian Access licensing cost.
+If John only has access to Trello, and is subject to your Atlassian Access SSO policy, he will also count once toward your Atlassian Access licensing cost.

 You can purchase Atlassian Access in the following ways:

 - Monthly: Atlassian offers a monthly subscription option, where businesses can pay per user.
 The monthly subscription is more flexible with users—with a monthly subscription you only pay for the number of users that are on the account.
 The more users you have, the less your subscription is per user.